• Skip to primary navigation

 Breakfast and Brunch in Ann Arbor

-If you are the type of traveler who needs coffee first thing in the morning, then head downstairs to the Graduate Ann Arbor lobby.
-Poindexter Coffee offers grab-and-go pastries, Zingerman’s bagels, and freshly brewed java.
+If you’re the type of traveler who needs coffee first thing in the morning, head downstairs to the Graduate Ann Arbor lobby.

 RELATED: 7 Ann Arbor Spots That Aren’t Your Average Coffee Shops